Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

-By analyzing existing research patterns in terms of the evaluation of behavior types and related change detection techniques (Figure \ref{fig:behavior_tech_heat}), we observe that network-based and time series-based techniques are overall less explored but that time series-based methods are often analyzed with respect to emotion/sentiment, such as in \citet{tsytsarau_dynamics_2014, yeung_face_2020} and \citet{leon-sandoval_monitoring_2022}, and interest, such as in \citet{sharpe_evaluating_2016, theodosiadou_change_2021} and \citet{sajjadi_public_2021}.
-Moreover, parameter learning is consistently taken into account to measure interest change, such as in \citet{sharpe_evaluating_2016, peng_topic_2020} and \citet{hoernle_phantom_2022}.
-Another interesting insight is that attitude change is often quantified via statistical-based techniques, such as in \citet{licorish_understanding_2014, tang_detecting_2020} and \citet{ren_psychological_2022}.
+We analyze existing research patterns in terms of the evaluation of behavior types and related change detection techniques (\Cref{fig:behavior_tech_heat}).
+Network-based and time series-based techniques are overall less explored, but time series-based methods are often employed on emotion/sentiment, such as in \citet{tsytsarau_dynamics_2014, yeung_face_2020} and \citet{leon-sandoval_monitoring_2022}, and interest, such as in \citet{sharpe_evaluating_2016, theodosiadou_change_2021,sajjadi_public_2021}.
+Moreover, parameter learning is consistently taken into account to measure interest change, such as in \citet{sharpe_evaluating_2016, peng_topic_2020,hoernle_phantom_2022}.
+Another interesting insight is that attitude change is often quantified via statistical-based techniques, such as in \citet{licorish_understanding_2014,tang_detecting_2020,ren_psychological_2022}.